 The Rake

-Rake is one of the biggest issues with low-stakes, live poker.
+Rake is one of the biggest issues with low-stakes live poker.
 In a typical 1/2 no-limit live poker game, the average person will buy in $200, which is anywhere from $1800-$2000 on the table.
-The typical rake is going to be $3-$5 per hand, depending on the pot size.
+The typical rake is $3-$5 per hand, depending on the pot size.

 Your Bankroll and Low Stakes

-For 2/5, I wouldn’t feel comfortable with less than a $15,000 bankroll.
+For 2/5, I wouldn’t feel comfortable with a bankroll under $15,000.
 For 1/3, anything less than a $5000 bankroll is gambling, and likely, 7-8k is the minimum.
 The point is that minimum bankroll requirements for low-stakes, live cash games are very high.
 Low-stakes live tournaments are even worse in terms of bankroll requirements.

 All of this is much better for your poker game than grinding 2/5 no-limit.
-For me personally, I am using stats I have from playing on WSOP.com in Nevada, I am fortunate to play on legal, regulated sites.
-WSOP offers me 33% rake-back and normally has monthly bonus reloads that help my hourly rate.
-While I don’t endorse other none legal sites, do your own research, there are options for Americans to play on very soft sites.
+Personally, I am using stats I have from playing on WSOP.com in Nevada.
+I am fortunate to play on legal, regulated sites.
+WSOP offers me 33% rakeback and typically runs monthly reload bonuses that boost my hourly rate.
+While I don’t endorse other non-legal sites, do your own research; there are options for Americans to play on very soft sites.

 Conclusion

-With a small bankroll, it is important to think about your risk reward of busting your bankroll and the hourly rate you are earning.
-You will be gambling on a short bankroll because of variance, but I believe online poker is the way to go with building your bankroll.
-If you are playing online, look for bonuses and rake back to help your win-rates.
+With a small bankroll, it is important to consider your risk-reward when busting your bankroll and the hourly rate you are earning.
+You will be gambling on a short bankroll due to variance, but I believe online poker is the best way to build your bankroll.
+If you are playing online, look for bonuses and rakeback to improve your win rates.
 If you are playing live, look for promotions and rake to determine where you will play.

 Best of luck at the table,